liujinro/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Describe your target population, sampling frame, sampling units, and observational units:
 ```
--Target population: Difference ages who have access to music and are familiar with popular music genres.
+-Target Population: Difference ages who have access to music and are familiar with popular music genres.
--Sampling frame: A diverse group of participants across various age groups, accessed through social media platforms. university networks and music forums.
+-Sampling Frame: A diverse group of participants across various age groups, accessed through social media platforms. university networks and music forums.
--Sampling units: Individual participants.
+-Sampling Units: Individual participants.
--Sampling strategy: Ensure that participants from each age group (e.g.5-15, 16-18, 19-25, 26-30,31-40, 41-50, 51+) are proportionally represented in the sample.
-The purpose is to help capture a comprehensive view of music preferences across the lifetime.
+Observational Units: Individual responses to the survey questions.

+Sampling strategy:
+To ensure a comprehensive and representative sample, I will use stratified sampling.
+I use the method as this strategy involves dividing the target population into strata (age groups) and then randomly selecting participants from each stratum.
+The strata will be age groups such as 5-15, 16-18, 19-25, 26-30, 31-40, 41-50, and 51+.
+This approach ensures proportional representation from each age group, helping to capture a detailed view of music preferences across different stages of life.
 ```

 Your 5-10 question survey: